Skip to main content

 Pricing and ROI Breakdown

-DispatchNode eliminates the exorbitant per-seat licensing and per-minute overages charged by legacy telecom and software providers.
+DispatchNode eliminates the high per-seat licensing and per-minute overages charged by legacy telecom and software providers.
 By leveraging autonomous AI, the marginal operational cost of answering an additional phone call or dispatching a new truck approaches zero.

 "We were paying Housecall Pro monthly fees, plus $60,000 for a dispatcher.
-We moved to DispatchNode, completely eliminated the dispatcher payroll, and our booking conversion rate actually went up because the AI never puts a frantic customer on hold."
+We moved to DispatchNode, eliminated the dispatcher payroll, and our booking conversion rate actually went up because the AI never puts a frantic customer on hold."

 Return on investment is realized within the first 72 hours of deployment.
 Because DispatchNode captures emergency leads that would have otherwise dropped to voicemail and been claimed by a competitor, the system funds itself immediately.
 Detailed analytic dashboards provide transparent reporting on exactly how many high-ticket jobs were secured autonomously while the business owner was asleep.